 - Contact the customer care and they will help to open your demat & trading account.

 The first way is quite effective, although a little tiresome if the local SBI branch is far from your home.
 However, if you are able to visit the branch, then you can easily complete all the documentation work within a day.
 Further, you can get all your doubts cleared regarding brokerage charges, Annual maintenance charge (AMC) etc from the representatives present at the bank.

 The second way is good for the young generations.
 They can easily fill the documents and upload it online.
 If you want to open your demat and trading account using the SBI website, here is the link: https://www.sbismart.com/customer-service

-The third way is best and easiest.
+The third way is the best and easiest.
 You just have to follow few simple steps to get your demat and trading account opened.
 Here are they:

 - Visit the Contact us page on SBI Smart website: https://www.sbismart.com/contact-us